crichards17/Rust_Compressor/README.md

 ### Normalization Process

 The normalization process involves a simple binary search on the cluster table stored by all allocators.

-## Usage Guidelines

-- Expose only session space IDs to application authors.
-This means that application developers don't need to manage multiple ID spaces or worry about converting IDs between session space and op space.
-This simplifies the data management process and reduces the chances of errors or inconsistencies.
-- Use op space IDs for serialized forms, such as sending information over the wire or storing it in a file.
-This is because op space IDs are unique within the entire system, whereas session space IDs are unique only within a specific session.
-When persisting data, it's crucial to ensure that IDs remain unique across different sessions, clients, or machines to avoid collisions or conflicts.

-## Implementation Details

-### ID Generation API

-The generation API returns either a negative integer (representing an offset from the session ID) or an eager final ID (if a cluster was previously allocated and has room for more IDs).

-### Op Space

-IDs in op space are as final as possible.
-Not all IDs in op space are positive integers; some might be session space IDs (negative integers).

-### Serialization

-When serializing op space IDs, annotate the entire context (e.g., file or network operation) with the session ID, so recipients can interpret session space negative IDs and convert them to corresponding final IDs.

 # Building the repo